 - Reliability.
 If your website is down, you can still access your emails as they are hosted on a separate server.

-The following steps explain how to setup free email hosting on Google Apps.
+The following steps explain how to setup free email hosting for your website using Google Apps or Microsoft Office Live.
+I will skip Zoho for the purpose of this article.
 I am assuming that:

 - You already have a domain name registered and functional,

 - You are reasonably familiar with technical administration of websites, and